run-house/runhouse/docs/api/python/cluster.rst

 configuring the SageMaker IAM role with the
 `AWS Systems Manager <https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html>`_.

+**IAM Role**

+In order to use SageMaker clusters, you must grant SageMaker the necessary permissions with an IAM role.
+You can provide this role either by profile name or by full ARN, via an estimator, or with the :code:`AWS_PROFILE` environment variable.

+Please see the `AWS docs <https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html>`_ for more info on creating and configuring the role.

 **AWS CLI V2**

 - `Uninstall <https://docs.aws.amazon.com/cli/latest/userguide/cliv2-migration-instructions.html#cliv2-migration-instructions-migrate>`_ AWS CLI V1